Back to projects

 // What I Built

-Map was an ambitious monorepo containing four interconnected apps: a Next.js dashboard for calendar and task management, an Express API handling Google Calendar sync, Supabase Edge Functions for background jobs, and a marketing website.
-The core experience was a unified productivity interface where your calendar, tasks, goals, and notes lived together—with an AI chat assistant that could query and manipulate all of it.
-I built a complete two-way Google Calendar sync with incremental updates, a comprehensive task management system with projects and dependencies, and laid the groundwork for health data integration from WHOOP.
+A Turborepo monorepo with four apps: Next.js dashboard, Express API for Google Calendar sync, Supabase Edge Functions for background jobs, and a marketing site.
+The dashboard unified calendar, tasks, goals, and notes with an AI chat assistant that could query and manipulate everything.
+Included two-way Google Calendar sync with incremental updates and a task system with projects and dependencies.

 // Technologies